One-Nexus/Synergy/README.md

 } // @mixin header
 ```

-There are two new additions above to note: the `!global` variable, and the `setting()` mixin.
+There are 2 new additions above to note: the `!global` variable, and the `setting()` mixin.
 The `!global` variable is our variable which contains the settings re-defined as `$config` and passed as a global variable to the `setting()` mixin, which is what controls whether or not the contained code should be generated.

 Instead of adding the new `$config` variable, you can do the following if your module's config is not required to be accessed globally by other modules: